-- 1. Remove the refrigerant
+- Safely remove the refrigerant in accordance with applicable local and national regulations.

+- 2. Drain the circuit.

-- 2. Flush the circuit with inert gas.
+- 3. Flush the circuit with inert gas.

-- 3. Drain the circuit.
+- 4. Drain the circuit.

-- 4. Flush through with inert gas.

-- 5. Open the circuit by cutting or brazing.
+- 5. Flush the circuit continuously with inert gas when using a cutting or brazing method to open the circuit.

+- 6. Open the circuit.

 Collect the refrigerant in the intended cylinders.
 Clean the system with oxygen-free nitrogen to make the unit safe.
 This process may need to be repeated several times.
 Compressed air and oxygen must not be used.

 Clean the system by breaking the vacuum with oxygen-free nitrogen, and filling the system to working pressure, relieving the pressure to atmospheric pressure and finally pumping to vacuum.
 Repeat the process until no refrigerant remains in the system.
 After the final filling with oxygen-free nitrogen, relieve the pressure in the system to atmospheric pressure, so that work can be carried out.
 This type of flushing must always be carried out if hot work is to be performed on the pipe system.